IvanYeung0610/Plants-vs-Ants/README.md

 Joshua Liu: I worked on making the plantButtons have timers.
 This would make it so that the plants have a cooldown to being placed.

 Ivan Yeung: I worked on the lawnmower class and got it functioning like it does in the actual game.
 The lawnmowers are activated once and moves down the row and despawns.
 I also added the assets for the lawnmower and the house class.

+6/1:

+Joshua Liu: I worked on making a shovel for the game.
+It works like the other buttons for placing plants, but it removes the plant instead of placing one.